 It seems to me more likely, given the plot of ‘Mistaken Identity’ that the background information will be the “road life of The Empire” material that Davis mentions.
 This presumably would follow the pattern of ‘River Life of The Empire’ in the original Death on the Reik.
 That comprised 20 pages of background, encounter ideas and a short scenario.

-That would still leave another 140 pages of material to fill.
+That would still leave a substantial number of pages to fill.
 Differences of layout will mean the page count will not be directly comparable with the old editions, but it seems to entail a considerable expansion of the adventures.
 Another good thing.

 DEATH ON THE REIK

 It seems less likely there will be substantial expansion of this adventure.
 The page count of the original (including maps, handouts and ‘River Life of the Empire’) was 122 pages, already close to the 160-page target.
 Death on the Reik is also one of the parts of the campaign in least need of repair.

 This is a difficult one.
 The original adventure is in need of some fixes to address its links to the rest of the campaign.
 It would also benefit from giving the GM more help in running the adventure.
 Yet the original adventure was already quite long (112 pages).
 If there is also to be background material, there is little room to add to it.
 I suspect the background information might be relegated to a companion volume.

 This is going to be a new adventure, prsumably based on Gallagher’s original plot.
 I have written before on the original Horned Rat.
 Beyond those scraps of knowledge, I know nothing about this.
 The contents of this adventure will be a surprise.
 Another good thing.

 I know some will be disappointed by the inclusion of a skaven adventure and consider it a cliché.
 Personally I will be happy to see a good skaven adventure, and for new players it will not at all be a cliché.
 WFRP4 could hardly miss out Warhammer‘s iconic villains.

 THE EMPIRE IN …